zincsearch/zincsearch-docs/docs/installation.md

     Point your browser to [http://localhost:4080](http://localhost:4080) and login!

-    Now Zinc is deployed, you can also deploy the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) and create relations to Zinc to enable automatic scraping with Prometheus, Grafana dashboard integration and log scraping with Loki.
+    Now Zinc is deployed, you can also deploy the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) and create relations to Zinc to enable automatic scraping with Prometheus, and Grafana dashboard integration.